jftuga/gofwd/README.md

 ## Acknowledgments
-Some code was adopted from [The little forwarder that could](https://github.com/kintoandar/fwd/)
+* Some code was adopted from [The little forwarder that could](https://github.com/kintoandar/fwd/)
+* `gofwd`uses https://ipinfo.io/ to get Geo IP information in real time

 Other Go code used: